Arskan17/Efficient-algorithms-for-checking-equivalence-of-compressed-strings/README.md

 To run the programm, Make sure you have python3 installed.
 Here's a [download link](https://www.python.org/downloads/) if needed.
 Clone and open the repo locally.
 Execute the `app.py` file.
 A couple examples are present inside the `input.py` file.
-You can uncoment one at the time to run the programm.
-Just make sure to keep the same form (a set *G* with both grammars, and a set *S* witht the two initial nonterminals)
+You can uncoment one at a time to run the programm.
+Just make sure to keep the same form (a set *G* with both grammars, and a set *S* with the two initial nonterminals)
 ![alt text](image.png)